daniel-strauss/blog/content/posts/information_theory_in_llm_theory.md

 Therefore if $M$ grows to infinity maybe the OBE will learn $\psi$ from $H_M^T$, e.g. $\log N \geq \mathbb H(\theta_{M+1} | \psi) \approx \mathbb H(\theta_{M+1}|H_M^T)$ and this may result in a logaritmic upper bound for the estimation error of $\theta_{M+1}|H_M^T$.
 You wonder what the estimation error is?
 This will be formaly definded in the next Paragraph.
 On top of that the previous claim will be formally evaluated in the next paragraph.

 You might remember that earlier in this chapter I said that the authors assumed, that all training data has been generated by a transformer.
 And now I suddently presented a sparse mixture of transformers instead of a transformer.
-This is because in the conclusion the authors said, that they hope, how further mathematical analysis will be able di describe how a transformer can implement a sparce mixtrue of transformers.
-So actually they did not make this assumption, but this assumption might be made in the future once it has been prooven that a transformer can implement a sparce mixtre of transformers.
+This is because in the conclusion the authors said, that they hope, how further mathematical analysis will be able to describe how a transformer can implement a sparce mixtrue of transformers.
+In Section "Can a transformer implement a sparse mixture of transformers?"
+(TODO add link finish proof), we show that a transformer can not approximate a sparse mixture of transformers.
+(But espilon appoximate if d grows to infinity?)

+So actually they made this assumption, but this assumption might be made in the future once it has been prooven that a transformer can implement a sparce mixtre of transformers.

 (TODO proof that a sparse mixture of transformers with fiven transformers has an infinite horizon)